-We broadly define microfranchises as small businesses that can be easily replicated by following proven marketing and operational concepts.
-The overall objective of microfranchising is to promote economic progress by creating sound business models that can be replicated by entrepreneurs at the base of the pyramid.
+We broadly define microfranchises as the replication of microbusinesses that can be easily replicated by following proven marketing and operational concepts.
+The overall objective of microfranchising is to promote economic progress for microentrepreneurs at the base of the pyramid.
 This allows the start-up costs of microfranchises to be minimal.
 The key principle is replication: replicating success to scale.

-Microfranchising is an economic development tool formally researched and tested at the Ballard Center.
+Microfranchising, is an economic development tool formally researched, tested, and initially coined at the Ballard Center.
 Microfranchises provide sound business opportunities and services to the poor by introducing scaled-down business concepts found in successful franchise organizations.
-Faculty and students at the Marriott School have been involved in researching and participating in microcredit, microfinance, and microenterprise development activities for more than ten years.
-Our perspectives on microfranchising are often seen through that lens.
+Faculty and students at the Marriott School have been involved in researching and participating in microcredit, microfinance, and microenterprise development activities since the mid-1990s.
+Our perspectives on microfranchising are seen through that lens.

 Why is Microfranchising Needed?

-It is well known that there are a lack of employment opportunities in developing countries, leaving 3 billion people—nearly one half of the world’s population—in acute poverty (living on less than $2 a day).
-As a result, in order to survive, many people start a microenterprise—a small business that is started with a meager amount of capital, such as becoming a street vendor, tailor, independent mechanic, etc. The International Labor Organization’s 2002 report indicates that 72 percent of sub-Saharan Africa’s population operates within the informal sector, eking out a hand-to-mouth survival.
-About 51 percent of people in Latin America and 65 percent of people in Asia operate within the informal economy.
-Furthermore, many of the small businesses operated by people in developing countries fail or exist on subsistence levels, leaving hundreds of millions in poverty.
-Microfranchising is a new tool designed specifically to assist these entrepreneurs to become more successful and reach economic self-reliance through the provision of successful business models with the necessary initial and ongoing training needed to succeed.
+It is well known that there are a lack of employment opportunities in developing countries, leaving 3 billion people—nearly one half of the world’s population—in poverty (living on less than $2 a day).
+As a result, in order to survive, many people start a microenterprise—a small business that is started with a meager amount of capital, such as becoming a street vendor, tailor, independent mechanic, etc. A large portion of the microbusinesses operated by people in developing countries fail or exist on subsistence levels, leaving hundreds of millions in extreme poverty.
+Microfranchising is a new tool designed specifically to assist these microentrepreneurs to become more successful and reach economic self-reliance through the provision of successful business models with the necessary initial and ongoing training needed to succeed.